oktadev/okta-blog/_source/_posts/2022-01-05-auth-patterns-php-microservices.md

 Now, if you run `docker-compose up -d` from the tutorial root directory, after a moment, you should be able to access the `api-gateway` Laravel project at `http://localhost:8080`.

-Before you implement authentication, you’ll need to make some simple mock APIs so that you have something to test.
+Before you implement authentication, you'll need to make some simple mock APIs so that you have something to test.
 To do this, you can define a single route for each of the four `microservice` applications—something like `api/service/`—and have this route return a string indicating which microservice it is.
 Then, the API gateway can define multiple routes that will forward requests appropriately to the microservices.
 Because the API gateway is the only container with port mapping in the `docker-compose` file, this will be the only way for you to access the internal microservices.
-To do this, add the following routes for each corresponding Laravel instance’s `routes/api.php` file:
+To do this, add the following routes for each corresponding Laravel instance's `routes/api.php` file:

 #### API Gateway: